ivanvorobei/awesome-ios/README.md

     <img align="right" src="https://github.com/IvanVorobei/SPAlert/blob/master/Resources/Preview-Done.gif" width="250"/>
 </p>

-<p><h3>About</h3>
-A collaborative list of awesome <b>Interface & Animation</b> in Swift.
+<p>A collaborative list of awesome <b>Interface & Animation</b> in Swift.
 Inclue frameworks and libraries.
 Soon add tutorials, Xcode extensions and plugins, components and much more.<br>

 <h3>How use</h3>
 Use `CMD` + `F` for search by list.
 Also available navigation.
 To the right of each repository you can see `•`.
 Click on it to open the preview.<br>